rcorcs/cgo18mscr/rebuttal.md

 D.1.For novelty, please see B.2.

 D.2.Yes, work efficiency is the metric.
 It is work/time.
 Time is easy, we need a work metric.
+The amount of work changes with the input but does not change across optimizations.

-If work efficiency were $1/t$: consider comparing efficiency of sorting algorithms this way.
+If efficiency were simply $1/t$: consider comparing the efficiency of sorting algorithms this way.
 If programs, A and B sort lists of different sizes, $t_A<t_B$ does not say which is more efficient.
-We will clarify.

-Our work metric does not change across optimization.
 We will clarify.

 D.3.The only similarity in our work is to classic block-frequency profiling.
 However, we extend with relaxation which is entirely novel.
 We will rebalance the writing.